Architecture College of Architecture

 Graduate and Professional Teaching and Research Assistantships

 The College of Architecture has several teaching and research assistantships available each year.
-Students accepted into the M.Arch, MS, and MCRP programs or those who are in the process of making application are encouraged to apply for these assistantships.
+Students accepted into the M.Arch, MS, and MCRP programs or those who are in the process of making an application are encouraged to apply for these assistantships.
 A brief letter of interest and qualifications plus completed graduate assistantship recommendation forms (which are available in the Student Success office) should be returned to the Student Success office before February 1 of each year for consideration.

 Course Hold for Professional Credit